Lucknow Lancers

 The Lucknow Lancers are a senior hockey team based out of Lucknow, Ontario, Canada.
-They play in the Western Ontario Athletic Association Senior Hockey League.
+They play in the Ontario Elite Hockey League of the Ontario Hockey Association and Hockey Canada.

 Championships

-In 1996-97, Lucknow captured the Senior "B" championship, and in 1988-89, they were Intermediate "D" champs.
+In 1996–97, Lucknow captured the Senior "B" championship, and in 1988-89, they were Intermediate "D" champs.

-2006-07 Lancers Season
+2006–07 Lancers season

 Lucknow, coming off an 18-6-1 record in 2005-06, had the best record in the regular season in 2006-07, going 20-2-2.
 The Lancers finished the season on a 12-0-1 streak, and they scored a season high fifteen goals in a 15-6 win over the Drayton Icemen on October 22.

 In the opening round of the "AA" playoffs against the Hensall Sherwoods, the teams would split the first two games of the series before Lucknow would win three in a row to eliminate the Sherwoods, including a convincing 6-1 win in the fifth game.

 In the semi-finals, the Lancers faced the Elora Rocks and lost the opening game in Lucknow, losing 6-5 in double OT.
 Lucknow could never really rebound after that loss and dropped the next game, 6-3 in Elora.
 The series shifted back to Lucknow for game three, and once again, the Lancers lost in overtime, 3-2, to fall behind 3-0 in the series.
 The Rocks would complete the sweep by beating Lucknow 3-2 in the fourth game in Elora, ending the Lancers season a lot sooner than anyone would have thought.